RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 === "CONS"
     ![sigh](https://media.discordapp.net/attachments/1166817978084503593/1173936435246678116/ruan_mei_sigh.png?ex=658aae80&is=65783980&hm=220897f295ffccb6bf894f6efec74ef18544e0beccf3322ddfc33018dda9b87a&=&format=webp&quality=lossless&width=250&height=250){ align=left }

-    - Ruan Mei a limited 5-star character, so she's not as easily accessible as other characters
+    - Ruan Mei is a limited 5-star character, so she's not as easily accessible as other characters
     - Ruan Mei doesn't replace existing Harmony characters who are already considered very good
     - Ruan Mei is not a "must pull" for your account